 MICRO INDUSTRY GRANTS PROVIDE HOPE

-In 2005, April began assisting women with micro-grants so ladies may realize their own dream of opening a business and to provide a way out of trafficking and prostitution.
+In 2005, House of Hope began assisting women with micro-grants to realize their own dream of opening a business and to provide a way out of trafficking and prostitution.

-If you would like to impact a needy family by helping to make their dream come true, your financial gift to the Micro Industry Grant Program will be greatly appreciated.
-A donation of approximately $75 will establish a new business and help keep young girls in school and off the streets.
+If you would like to impact a needy family by helping to make their dream come true, your financial gift to the Micro-Grant Program will be greatly appreciated.
+A donation of $100 will establish a new business, empowering a woman to provide a better life for herself and her children.

 a Micro Industry Grant